John-bju/SIL-translation-test/README.md

 Crowdin is a business that provides translation software for its users.
 Crowdin has also created a Github workflow integration that allows Github workflows to send and receive files from Crowdin projects.
 This integration syncs this GitHub repository with its Crowdin project, allowing translations to be created and downloaded into a branch named "translations."

 #### Tokens
 In order for the Github workflow and Crowdin to work together they use tokens to identify eachother.
 Tokens are a unique series of numbers (and sometimes letters) that must be copied and entered into the Github repository as a enviroment secret.
+There are three tokens that need to be generated and collected for the Github workflow to properly run.